devfemibadmus/report/README.md

 ## GF-07 Device

 GF-07 is a GPS tracker that communicates using **SMS**.
-The mobile device will send location data at regular intervals (every 1 minute) via SMS to a server, which will then process and store the received data.
+The mobile device sends location data at regular intervals (every 1 minute) via SMS to a server, which then processes and stores the received data.

 ### Development Breakdown

 1. **Mobile Device**
-   - The mobile device will send an SMS every 1 minute, containing the GPS location of the device.
+   - The mobile device sends an SMS every 1 minute, containing the GPS location of the device.
    - The system is responsible for sending the SMS and ensuring it is delivered.

 2. **Server (Database)**